Where It's Needed

 Another common strategy to avoid self pollination is to have the male stamens mature at one time, and the female pistil at another time.

-Sometimes nature makes absolutely sure that no self pollination occurs by placing male flowers on one plant, and female flowers on another, as with the Red Maple, Acer rubrum, shown at the left.
-The branch at the left in the picture shows female stigmas emerging while on the right you can see clusters of emerging stamens.
+Sometimes nature makes absolutely sure that no self pollination occurs by placing male flowers on one plant, and female flowers on another, as with the Red Maple, Acer rubrum, shown at the right.
+In that picture, the branch at the left female stigmas emerging while on the right you can see clusters of emerging stamens.
 To make things more complex, sometimes you'll see on the same Red Maple one branch that is entirely one sex, but other branches that are entirely of the other sex!

 Here are some profoundly important points to keep in mind when thinking about pollination: